sodapopcan/phoenix_live_favicon/README.md

 ```

 ## Usage
 Add one or multiple sizes of your favicon to your applications main template.
-It's
+Its
 attributes can be manipulated using the convenience functions from the [Phx.Live.Favicon module](https://hexdocs.pm/phoenix_live_favicon/Phx.Live.Favicon.html)